 As a result taxpayers who receive dividends in excess of their dividend allowance need to inform HMRC and complete a tax return to declare that unearned income and pay the tax due.

 The taxable dividend income is treated as falling into the taxpayer’s highest tax band.
 Where it is taxed at these rates in 2022/23:

 • Higher rate band: 33.75%

 • Top rate band: 39.35%

-The dividend tax rates were increased on 6 April 2022; unless changed again in the Budget on 15 March 2023, they will be the same in 2023/24.
+Also the dividend tax rates were increased on 6 April 2022.
+Unless changed again in the Budget on 15 March 2023, they will be the same in 2023/24.